glivan/tensor_networks_for_probabilistic_modeling/README.md

 - n_iter was set to a maximum of 20000
 Each data point indicated in the paper is the lowest negative log-likelihood obtained from 10 trials with different initial tensors.

 For approximating a given non-negative tensor, the optimization is performed by a limited-memory BFGS algorithm.
-Batch size and learning rate parameters are not used.
+Batch size and learning rate parameters are not used, and experiments in the paper used a maximum number of iterations n_iter of 10000.

 We also include code to train a hidden Markov model corresponding to an MPS with positive tensors.
 The training is performed using the Baum-Welch algorithm by running
 ```